 Creamed Potatoes

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-Looking for a quick and easy side dish that is both delicious and comforting?
-This creamed potatoes recipe is the answer!
-Made with simple ingredients like potatoes, milk, cream, and butter, this recipe is not only incredibly easy to make, but it also takes less than 30 minutes from start to finish.
-And no additional gravy recipe is needed!
+This creamed potatoes recipe is made with simple ingredients like potatoes, milk, cream, and butter.
+Not only is it easy to make, but takes less than 30 minutes from start to finish.
+And no additional gravy is needed!

+Creamed Potatoes